jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 ![image](images/part_6_sealed_block.png)

-Once the peer node is connected you'll see a little mining icon when it mines a block.

-![image]

 * If there's `Block sealing failed` this is a problem only if the block couldn't be signed and you see `err=unauthorized signer`.
 Right now there's no other nodes on the network.
 See Troubleshooting documentation.

 ![image](images/part_6_sealed_failed.png)